jmanning1991/reddit-stock-sentiment-bot/README.md

 ├── functions.py
 ├── config.py
 ├── .env
+├── .env.example
 ├── requirements.txt
 ├── GoogleAPI.json          # (excluded from GitHub via .gitignore)
+├── .gitignore
+├── LICENSE
 └── README.md
 ```

+> 📌 Note: `.env` and `GoogleAPI.json` are excluded from the GitHub repo but are required to run the bot locally.

 ---